solarbirdy/NorthshoreBikeMap/README.md

 Coming in next release:

 * CORRECTION: 132nd/134th from NE 24th to NE 60th in Bellevue along Bridal Trails Park is currently INCORRECTLY labelled as having bike lanes.
 IT DOES NOT.
-This will be corrected locally (ala Seattle corrections) and I will relay the error to the central 2 Line Bike Connector Map.
+This will be corrected locally (ala Seattle corrections) and I will relay the error to the maintainers of the 2 Line Bike Connector Map.
+Thanks to [@astruder](https://github.com/astuder) for the correction.
+* CORRECTION: NE 40th in Bellevue between 140th and 148th Ave NE is currently INCORRECTLY labelled as having bike lanes.
+IT DOES NOT.
+This will be corrected local (ala Seattle corrections) and I will relay the error to the maintainers of the 2 Line Bike Connector Map.
 Thanks to [@astruder](https://github.com/astuder) for the correction.

 Previous releases: